 4. Guard your body and mind

 Coronavirus has taken a toll on businesses, forcing them to implement drastic measures such as unpaid leaves, cancellation of events and even temporary closure.
 Besides financial losses, many employees are emotionally affected and questioning their stability in the near future.
 While following the crucial steps in keeping your body safe such as maintaining good hygiene and practising social distancing, take steps to keep your mind healthy as well.
 You can work out, listen to music and pursue relaxing hobbies such as floral arrangement.
 Flowers make a positive impact such as better moods, reduced anxiety and stress, and increased energy.
+One way to brighten the mood of your loved ones is to gift them flowers for any ‘quarantine occasions’ such as birthdays, anniversaries and graduations (that have been unfortunately cancelled).

 5. Have a healthy relationship with the internet